I. Introduction and admissions criteria

 • Mr Eric Meyer, University of Muenster, Germany

 The prize for the best paper is 2,000 Euros.
 The best papers will receive a special mention and will be published by the EACB.
-The prize will be awarded in Spring or Autumn 2021.
+The prize will be awarded in Autumn 2022.